cbuescher/elasticsearch/README.md

 The following steps are necessary to add a new track:

 1. Add your track and the challenges to run in `resources/track.json`
+2. Generate nightly charts and the corresponding dashboard with Rally: `esrally generate charts --chart-spec-path=$NIGHT_RALLY_HOME/night_rally/resources/tracks.json --chart-type=time-series --output-path=nightly-charts.json`.
+3. Generate release charts and the corresponding dashboard with Rally: `esrally generate charts --chart-spec-path=$NIGHT_RALLY_HOME/night_rally/resources/tracks.json --chart-type=bar --output-path=release-charts.json`
-2. Create nightly and release charts and the corresponding dashboards on the Kibana instance https://ae582947d1ed4df0adc39c2d047e051a.eu-central-1.aws.cloud.es.io (it's mapped to be publicly reachable).
-You can generate release charts with `python3 generate_release_charts.py YOUR_TRACK_NAME`.
-At the moment there is no such generator for nightly charts though.
+4. Import the new charts to the corresponding dashboards on the Kibana instance https://ae582947d1ed4df0adc39c2d047e051a.eu-central-1.aws.cloud.es.io (it's mapped to be publicly reachable).
+Please import only the charts for the new track and skip any existing ones.
-3. Add the name of your track and the UUIDs of the dashboards that you've created in step 2 to the array at the bottom of `external/pages/index.html`.
+5. Add the name of your track and the UUIDs of the dashboards that you've created in step two and three to the array at the bottom of `external/pages/index.html`.

 If you're finished, please submit a PR.
 After the PR is merged, the new track will show up after the next benchmark.